-&lt;sup>5 32 CFR Part 2002, Controlled Unclassified Information, Final to be published in 2016.
+5 Proposed-32 CFR Part 2002, Controlled Unclassified Information, Final to be published projected for publication in 20165.

-&lt;sup>6 Nonfederal organizations that collect or maintain information on behalf of a federal agency or that use or operate an information system on behalf of an agency, must comply with the requirements in FISMA, including the requirements in FIPS Publication 200 and the security controls in NIST Special Publication 800-53 (See 44 USC 3554(a)(1)(A)).
+6 Nonfederal organizations that collect or maintain information on behalf of a federal agency or that use or operate operate or use an information systems on behalf of an a federal agency, must comply with the requirements in the Federal Information Security Modernization Act (FISMA), including the minimum security requirements in FIPS Publication 200 and the security controls in NIST Special Publication 800-53 (See 44 USC 3554(a)(1)(A)).

-&lt;sup>7 The requirements in this publication can be used to comply with the FISMA requirement for senior agency officials to provide information security for the information that supports the operations and assets under their control, including CUI that is resident in nonfederal systems and organizations (See 44 USC 3554(a)(1)(A) and 3554(a)(2)).
+7 The requirements in this publication can be used to comply with the FISMA requirement for senior agency officials to provide information security for the information that supports the operations and assets under their control, including CUI that is resident in nonfederal systems and organizations (See 44 USC 3554(a)(1)(A) and 3554(a)(2)).

-&lt;sup>8 Information system components include, for example: mainframes, workstations, servers; input and output devices; network components; operating systems; virtual machines; and applications.
+8 Information system components include, for example: mainframes, workstations, servers; input_and/output devices; network components; operating systems; virtual machines; and applications.

-&lt;sup>9 NARA, in its capacity as the CUI Executive Agent, plans to sponsor in 2017, a single FAR clause that will apply the requirements of the federal CUI regulation and NIST Special Publication 800-171 to contractors.
+9 NARA, in its capacity as the CUI Executive Agent, plans to sponsor in 20176, a single FAR clause that will apply the requirements of the proposed federal CUI regulation and NIST Special Publication 800-171 to contractors.
 Until the formal process of establishing such a single FAR clause takes place, the CUI requirements in NIST Special Publication 800-171 may be referenced in federal contracts consistent with federal law and regulatory requirements.